ORNL/cpp-proposals-pub/D1673/blas_interface.md

     `scaled_view` to `scaled`, and
     `transpose_view` to `transposed`.

+  * Change wording from "then implementations will use `T`'s precision or greater for intermediate terms in the sum," to "then intermediate terms in the sum use `T`'s precision or greater."
+    Thanks to Jens Maurer for this suggestion (and many others!).

+  * Before, a Note on `vector_norm2` said,
+    "We recommend that implementers document their guarantees regarding overflow and underflow of `vector_norm2` for floating-point return types."
+    Implementations always document "implementation-defined behavior" per **[defs.impl.defined]**.
+    (Thanks to Jens Maurer for pointing out that "We recommend..." does not belong in the Standard.)
+    Thus, we changed this from a Note to normative wording in Remarks:
+    "If either `in_vector_t::element_type` or `T` are
+    floating-point types or complex versions thereof,
+    then any guarantees regarding overflow and underflow of `vector_norm2` are implementation-defined."

 ## Purpose of this paper

 This paper proposes a C++ Standard Library dense linear algebra